inBeat/inbeat-website/content/top-influencers/instagram/bodybuilding/brazil/_index.md

 ---
-title: Top 10 Bodybuilding Instagram Influencers In Brazil In 2022
+title: Top 10 Bodybuilding Instagram Influencers In Brazil in 2023
 description: >-
-  Find top bodybuilding Instagram influencers in Brazil in 2022.
+  Find top bodybuilding Instagram influencers in Brazil in 2023.
 Most popular hashtags: #tbt #bodybuilding #lifestyle.
 platform: Instagram
 hits: 344
 text_top: See the best Instagram accounts on inBeat.